Victor Sierra Matute

 Sierra Matute, V. (2025).
 Soundscapes of the Early Modern Hispanophone and Lusophone Worlds.
 Abingdon and New York, Routledge.

-Sierra Matute, V. The Sense of Empire: Perceptual and Material Foundations of Early Modern Iberian Colonialism.
+Sierra Matute, V. A Sense of Empire: Perceptual and Material Foundations of Early Modern Iberian Colonialism.
 In Progress.

 Journal Articles